Immigration Library - Visa Revalidation FAQ

 Q: What is the procedure for Visa Revalidation through the State Department?

 A: The visa reissuance papers are prepared and sent to the State Department's Visa Office in Washington, D.C.
-Upon receipt of these papers, the State Department begins processing the case.
+Upon receipt of the papers, the State Department begins processing the case.

 Q: If I qualify for Visa Revalidation and I submit all documents required for Visa Revalidation to the State Department, am I guaranteed that my visa will be renewed?